mqtt2go/mqtt2go.github.io/dev/mqtt2go-controllers.md

 #### Room Editing
 <p align="justify">
-Group editing is done by the commands with type of <strong>edit</strong> with JSON body of:
+Room editing is done by the commands with type of <strong>edit</strong> with JSON body of:
 </p>

 ```